bretttolbert/bretttolbert.github.io/_posts/1970-01-01-python-idle-theme.md

+---
+layout: post
-# How to add Monokai dark highlighting theme to IDLE Python Shell
+title:  "How to add Monokai dark highlighting theme to IDLE Python Shell"
+date:   1970-01-01 00:00:00 -0600
+categories: dev
+---

 Want to make your IDLE Python Shell look like Sublime Text's default theme (Monokai)?
 Here's how: